People and the Earth have something in common.

 By facing these places and giving something back to them, you:

 - discover surprising creativity and resilience (in yourself and in the place!)

 - remember that all places, like all people, are beautiful and valued

 - create community with others who love the place

-Since the first Global Earth Exchange in 2010 people have made guerrilla beauty at gas fracking sites, clear-cut forests, the polluted Pacific Ocean, endangered dolphins and bats and honeybees, the war-torn city of Kabul, ancient Stonehenge, the tsunami-ravaged Japanese city of Tohoku, an insect-infested tree in their own backyard, and hundreds of other places.
+Since RadJoy’s first Global Earth Exchange in 2010, people have made beauty at gas fracking sites, clear-cut forests, coral reefs, for endangered dolphins and bats and honeybees, in the war-torn city of Kabul and ancient Stonehenge, for dead in their own backyard, and hundreds of other places.